209 Maxcy Hall

 Ph.D.
 University of Michigan

 Economic Sociology, Science Studies, Sociology of Organizations, Quantification, Sociology of Finance, Higher Education

 My research examines the role of numbers in political and economic life.
 I have studied debates surrounding affirmative action and the quantification of merit in undergraduate admissions, political contestation around gender-based pricing of insurance and credit, the history of the measurement of top incomes, and the interaction of financial innovation and financial regulation.
-I am currently working on a book manuscript on national income statistics (GDP/GNP) and the transformation of the role of government in the mid-20th century, tentatively titled Inventing the Economy (or, How We Learned to Stop Worrying and Love the GDP).
+I am currently working on a book manuscript on the production and circulation of quantitative descriptions of inequality, tentativey titled Unequal Knowledge: The Stylized Facts of Inequality.